top of page

 Pre-diabetes

-Pre-diabetes is the period before the diagnosis of diabetes mellitus; when the level of blood sugar rises above the normal level but it is not high enough to considered as a diabetes.
+Pre-diabetes is the period before the diagnosis of diabetes mellitus; when the level of blood sugar rises above the normal level but it is not high enough to considered as diabetes.
 The blood sugar level ranges between 100 and 125mg/dl in pre-diabetes.

 Causes of pre-diabetes: